kenubwell/Pickup_Basketball/README.md

-# ReactDjango_JWT_StarterCode

-Starter code for full stack React + Django applications using JWT for authentication/authorization and a fully working register/login system on the React side
+# React + Django applications using JWT for authentication/authorization

-## NOTE

-"cars" app in Django backend for example purposes only.
-Study it closely and review provided resources to understand how to properly create protected endpoints that require a JWT token for authorization.
+This is the initialization of my Capstone for devCodeCamp, more details will be provided upon completion of this project...